Ulysses Against the Son of Hercules: Plot

 Hercules captures Ulysses, during the latter's return to Ithaca, by order of Zeus.

-The hero intends to bring him to Polyphemus, who was blinded by Ulysses years before, but during the journey, the two heroes are captured by half-men and half-bird beings.
-After managing to escape, Ulysses is made prisoner again, this time by the Troglodytae; Hercules carries on his journey and arrives in Greece, coming to the father of his fiancée Helena to set up an expedition against the monster people who wants to kill Ulysses.
+The hero intends to bring Ulysses to Polyphemus, who was blinded by Ulysses years before.
+During the journey, the two heroes are captured by half-men and half-bird beings.
+After managing to escape, Ulysses is made prisoner again, this time by the Troglodytae.
+Hercules carries on his journey and arrives in Greece, coming to the father of his fiancée Helena to set up an expedition against the monster people who want to kill Ulysses.